premchavan-308/AI-Powered-SQL-Navigator/README.md

 Bachelor of Engineering (BE)

-AI-Powered Database Querying using Large Language Models
+AI-Powered Database Querying using Large Language Models and Generative AI

 ---